-1. Add the object to be used for the Decision object ConditionObject property in advance.
+- Add the object to be used for the Decision object ConditionObject property in advance.
 In this example, we add a Geometric object.

-Decision objects cannot be added to the beginning of a sequence because they cannot be used without setting ConditionObject, which must execute prior to the Decision object.

-- 2. Click on the [All Tools] menu then click the [Decision] button in the menu. - 3.
-Drop the Decision object on the image display of the Vision Guide window or on the flow chart.
+Decision objects cannot be added to the beginning of a sequence because they cannot be used without setting ConditionObject, which must execute prior to the Decision object. - (2) Click on the < All Tools > menu then click the </br> - (3) Drop the Decision object on the image display of the Vision Guide window or on the flow chart.

 The name for the object is automatically created.
 In the example, it is called "Decision01" because this is the first Decision object created for this sequence.
 (We will explain how to change the name later.)

 The Decision object does not have a search window.
 You can check the step position from the flowchart or sequence tree.